Maundy Thursday: Names

 The Methodist Book of Worship for Church and Home (1965) uses the term "Maundy Thursday"; the Book of Worship (1992) uses the term "Holy Thursday", and other official sources of the United Methodist Church use both "Maundy Thursday" and "Holy Thursday".

 Both names are used by other Christian denominations as well, including the Lutheran Church, and certain Reformed Churches.
 Certain Presbyterian Churches use the term "Maundy Thursday" to refer to the holy day in their official sources.

-In the Eastern Orthodox Church, the name for the holy day is, in the Byzantine Rite, "Great and Holy Thursday" or "Holy Thursday", and in Western Rite Orthodoxy "Maundy Thursday", "Holy Thursday" or both.
+In the Byzantine Rite the name for the holy day is "Great and Holy Thursday" or "Holy Thursday", and in Western Rite Orthodoxy "Maundy Thursday", "Holy Thursday" or both.
 The Coptic Orthodox Church uses the term "Covenant Thursday" or "Thursday of the Covenant".

 In the Maronite Church and the Syriac Orthodox Church, the name is "Thursday of Mysteries".

 "Maundy Thursday" is the official name of the day in the civil legislation of England and the Philippines.